Skip to content

 Vertical scaling

-There are multiple components that Operator deploys and manages: Percona Server for MySQL, Orchestrator, HAProxy or MySQL Router, etc. To add or reduce CPU or Memory you need to edit corresponding sections in the Custom Resource.
+The Operator deploys and manages multiple components, such as Percona Server for MySQL, Orchestrator, HAProxy or MySQL Router and others.
+You can manage CPU or memory for every component separately by editing corresponding sections in the Custom Resource.
 We follow the structure for requests and limits that Kubernetes provides .

 For example, you can add more resources to your HAProxy nodes by editing the following section in the Custom Resource: